-Whether you agree with Trump’s political opinions, you have to admit he has a proven track record of launching, running, and growing successful businesses.
+Whether you agree with Mark Cuban, you have to admit he has a proven track record of launching, running, and growing successful businesses.
 And while hands-on experience is invaluable, you can learn a lot from those that have paved the path to success.

 Here are 8 key take-aways that successful entrepreneurs have learned over the course of their lives.

 Failure, is by definition, lack of success.
 We all know failure is by no means fun, but it should be expected, especially in your early years of entrepreneurship.
 If you’re attempting something truly ambitious then you’re guaranteed to face your share of obstacles.
 You shouldn’t just be ready for those obstacles, you should treat them as constructive.

 Every hurdle strengthens your character and builds your resolve; most successful entrepreneurs will agree with this statement, if not every single one of them.
 By not shying away from the hurdles you face, you will develop professional callouses that allow you to get a stronger grip on your industry and what you are capable of.
 It paves the road for your success.

 2. The Product/Service Is Everything… Until You Go To Market

 Unless you’re starting from a position of power, you absolutely need to make something worth buying if you want it to sell.
 Word of mouth is a crucial component of sales, and nobody’s going to share something they don’t like with others except to disparage it.

 However, just having a solid product or service does not beget success.
 Once you’ve created something that you’re proud of, you need to put serious effort into marketing so that you can gather yourf first round of customers who will help spread the word.

 Don’t assume that if you make it, they will come.
 That’s a myth.
 Every day a company with a great product or service goes out of business, all because they didn’t know how to get the word out.